anirudhkaushik2003/Skin-Cancer-Experiments/Readme.md

   4. **Additional:**
    - Images are resized to 224x224 to meet ResNet Specifications
    - **Color constancy is applied to the dataset, however, [the previous model](#melanoma-vs-dysplastic-nevi-2) was trained without applying color constancy**
-   - The model from [the previous experiment](#melanocytic-nevus-vs-melanoma-balanced) was used for identifying misclassified Melanocytic Nevus samples
+   - ~~The model from [the previous experiment](#melanocytic-nevus-vs-melanoma-balanced) was used for identifying misclassified Melanocytic Nevus samples~~ All models were finetuned from resnet101 pretrained on ImageNet
-   - Model for benign keratosis and all 3 class classification were retrained from scratch.
 ### **Observation**
  - The training is a lot more stable as can be seen from the lower standard deviation in the accuracy loss curve
  - The final classwise accuracies are a lot closer to each other and to the 50% threshold.